Keyboard shortcuts

 Complete Example: Qwen3-30B-A3B

-This example demonstrates the full workflow from downloading weights to launching the server.
+This example demonstrates the full workflow from downloading weights to launching the server, showing both AMX backend and LLAMAFILE backend options.

 Hardware Configuration: